Graphnet-Health/fhir-api-specs/docs/api/apiImmunization.md

 ```http
 GET /Immunization?patient=[value]&vaccine-code=http://snomed.info/sct|9895711000001104
 ```
-In addition, the ':in' search modifier can be used to search for an immunization code that is in a specific valueset.
+In addition, the `:in` search modifier can be used to search for an immunization code that is in a specific valueset.
 For example to seach for an Immunization code in the CareConnect-VaccineCode valueset would look like the following:

 ```http
 GET /Immunization?patient=[value]&vaccine-code:in=https://fhir.hl7.org.uk/STU3/ValueSet/CareConnect-VaccineCode-1